h4ckyou/h4ckyou.github.io/_posts/2026-05-16-memento-htb.md

 Since the comparison only checks whether `count` is less than or equal to `0x18`, resetting the lower byte to a small value keeps the check satisfied while the upper bytes remain `0`.

-Before getting into the actual corruption primitive though, the first thing we need is leaks.
+Before getting into the actual memory write primitive though, the first thing we need is leaks.

 > The remote libc wasn't provided and my exploit ended up using a gadget in libc, so I created a primitive to let me leak libc on the remote to determine the libc in use.
 {: .prompt-tip }